airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 	- Replica microphones generally do not require amplification and can be used on real headsets to bypass the issue.

 - You need to buy/solder in amplification for your microphone.
-    - Depending on your radio there are multiple places you can do this.
-Either on the headset downlead, inside the PTT, an adapter between your downlead and your radio or you can amplify the radio itself.
     -  [1: Radio mod](http://www.px-airsoft.com/showroom/model/T0002/templateProductDetails.do?webId=1213907847691&editCurrentLanguage=1213907847692&module=SearchProduct&keyWords=amp&currentPage=1&ParentId=1324666353492015337&productId=1387478681544002075)
     -  [2: Downlead amplifier](http://www.px-airsoft.com/showroom/model/T0002/templateProductDetails.do?webId=1213907847691&editCurrentLanguage=1213907847692&module=SearchProduct&keyWords=amp&currentPage=1&ParentId=1324666353492015337&productId=1429033561572000266)
 	-  [3: Adapter with amplification](http://www.px-airsoft.com/showroom/model/T0002/templateProductDetails.do?webId=1213907847691&editCurrentLanguage=1213907847692&module=SearchProduct&keyWords=Amplify+&currentPage=1&ParentId=1324666353492015337&productId=1429033811734000292)